 Notes

-- If you are having a hard time getting these to stick together, wet your hands and then try forming the macaroons.
+- If you are having a hard time getting the dough to stick together, wet your hands and then form the dough into balls.

 William